dissyskcl/starter-academic/content/project/RMT/index.md

 slides: ""
 ---

-A collaboration between group members Kuehn and Perez Castillo and international collaborators also led to a breakthrough in the spectral problem for sparse symmetric random matrices, allowing to efficiently compute spectral densities of such systems in the limit of large matrix size to any desired accuracy -- more than 20 years after a solution to this problem was first attempted.
+A collaboration between group members prof. Reimer Kuehn and Dr. Perez Castillo and international collaborators also led to a breakthrough in the spectral problem for sparse symmetric random matrices, allowing to efficiently compute spectral densities of such systems in the limit of large matrix size to any desired accuracy -- more than 20 years after a solution to this problem was first attempted.